Police De-escalation Training Policy Shift

 - A focus on training over time.

-Last fall, the Chicago Police Department published the proposed revisions to its use-of-force policy, posting it online to gather feedback from the public.
+The Chicago Police Department recently published the proposed revisions to its use-of-force policy, posting it online to gather feedback from the public.
 The policy draft emphasizes “the sanctity of human life.”
 It requires officers to use de-escalation tactics and only resort to force when absolutely necessary.

 As The Wall Street Journal points out, this use of de-escalation language is a significant shift for the department.
 Its old policy defended an officer’s “use of any force which he reasonably believes necessary.”